simplistix/mailinglogger/readme.txt

   - flood protection to ensure the number of emails sent is not excessive

+  - support for SMTP servers that require authentication

   - configurable log entry filtering

   - fully documented and tested